idleberg/sublime-bridlensis/README.md

 ### Completions

-Since all of BridleNSIS' commands match their vanilla NSIS equivalents, the completions are prefixed with `f:` (for function).
-While Sublime Text's fuzzy search doesn't require you to type the prefix, you might get quicker results doing so, expecially for a commands such as `If`, which is available as `!if` (compile-time command), `${If}` (LogicLib.nsh) and now `If` (BridleNSIS).
+Since all BridleNSIS commands match their vanilla NSIS equivalents, the completions are prefixed with `f:` (for function).
+While Sublime Text's fuzzy search doesn't require you to type the prefix, you might get quicker results doing so, especially for commands such as `If`, which is available as `!if` (compile-time command), `${If}` (LogicLib.nsh) and now `If` (BridleNSIS).

 ## License